Top 10 treks

-Ignite your sense of adventure with a fabulous trek to one of our favorites below.
+Ignite your sense of adventure with a fabulous trek to one of our favourites below.
 From a week spent trekking to the base of Everest, a journey from the Andes to the sacred Machu Picchu or for those who just want a taste of adventure why not try a day out in Morocco’s stunning Atlas Mountains.

 Explore the far west of Tanzania to and explore Katavi National park to see chimps in their natural habitat.
 The park is a wildlife lovers dream with herds of buffalo, crocodiles and an array of rare birds.
 Take daily treks from Greystoke Mahale to see chimpanzees in the wild and stay on the shores of Lake Tanganyika.

 Climb Costa Rica's highest peak on a three-day trek through tropical forest past stunning glacial lakes and amazing rock formations to be rewarded with views of the Atlantic and Pacific Oceans.
 This great adventure combines perfectly with some relaxation on the coast, and Oxygen Jungle Villas is a gorgeous property offering an infinity pool, magical ocean views and whale watching.